Since December 2006, I have been blogging at Experiencing E-learning.

 Four Crucial Characteristics of a Compliance LMS, eLearning Guild white paper by Susan Jacobs and Chris Benz with Tracie Cantu, Tom King, and Christy Tucker, June 6, 2017

-Using an Open Source Wiki for E-Learning Development Process Documentation, Learning Solutions Magazine, July 27, 2009
+Using an Open Source Wiki for E-Learning Development Process Documentation, Learning Solutions Magazine, July 27, 2009 (link to archived version)

 Avoiding Voice Over Script Pitfalls

 Presented at the eLearning Guild’s Learning Solutions Conference on March 22, 2017.

 You asked your voice-over artist for a natural, conversational recording, but what you got back is stiff and formal.
 You waste time going back and forth with voice-over talent about pronunciation or rewording.
 Too often, you need to re-record voice-over due to errors or confusion.
 You need a process to make your script writing more efficient and effective.

 In this session, you will learn one proven technique you can use to avoid many voice-over script pitfalls, regardless of whether you use professional voice-over talent or record it yourself.
 You’ll also learn how to identify and correct common errors and how to adapt your writing style for more engaging, conversational narration.
 You’ll practice editing some sample scripts during the session so you can immediately apply what you learn.
 You will also receive a review checklist you can take with you and share with your team to improve the quality and consistency of your scripts.”

 I gave this presentation to the Online Network of Learning and Development Professionals on September 28, 2016.
 I explained some reasons why scenario-based learning works, shared ideas on different ways of using scenarios, and provided some tips on writing scenarios.

 TCC 2009 Presentation: “An eLearning Team’s Tale: Choosing and Implementing the Right Learning Management System”